Service Dog Training Near Me, Los Angeles

 Russell Hartstein was a member of the Disability Access Committee (D.A.C.), for 10 years!
 Appointed by two consecutive Mayors for his years of dedication and vast contribution to the community, people with disabilities, and training Los Angeles service dogs.

-Service dogs are traditionally trained at a service dog training facility and then after a period are paired with a person with a disability.
+Service dog training schools near you traditionally train service dogs at a dog boarding school training facility and then after a period are paired with a person with a disability.
 We offer this service on a limited basis to uphold the greatest quality, guarantee, and dedication given to each person and dog team.

 We often get asked, how can I get a service dog trained by a Certified Dog Behavior Consultant (CDBC) and Certified Professional service Dog Trainers (CPDT)?
 We began offering service dog training at our facility or in one of our trainer’s homes to cater to the busy schedules of our clients and to provide the flexibility for people who do not have the time, desire or expertise to train a service dog, therapy dog, psychiatric service dog or emotional support animal.
 Because of limited space, this service is limited to 1-2 dogs at a time.